 The Data Processor transformation processing in a non-native environment depends on the engine that runs the transformation.

-- · Blaze engine.
-Supported with restrictions. - Spark engine.
-Not supported in batch or streaming mappings. - · Databricks Spark engine.
+Blaze engine.
+Supported without restrictions.

+- Spark engine.
+Supported with restrictions in batch mappings.
+Not supported in streaming mappings.\ - · Databricks Spark engine.
 Not supported.